Faith-Informed Therapy for Black Women

 "Dr. Johnson is one of the most empathic, open, and grounded clinicians I've ever had the pleasure of working with.
 She is skilled at fostering emotionally safe, nonjudgmental space that allows for the trust necessary to engage in deep transformative work"

-Dr. Casssell
+Dr. Cassell

 "Dr. Johnson is one of the most empathic, open, and grounded clinicians I've ever had the pleasure of working with.
 She is skilled at fostering emotionally safe, nonjudgmental space that allows for the trust necessary to engage in deep transformative work"

-Dr. Casssell
+Dr. Cassell

 Testimonials